-- · Federal Social Security - Railroad Retirement (Tier 1 and Tier 2) - Life insurance proceeds received because of a person's death - Employee's death benefits - Permanent and total disability, including VA benefits - Temporary disability received from the State of New Jersey or as third party sick pay - Worker's Compensation - Gifts and inheritances - Qualifying scholarships or fellowship grants - New Jersey Lottery winnings - Unemployment compensation - Interest and capital gains from: (a) Obligations of the State of New Jersey or any of its political subdivisions; or (b) Direct Federal obligations exempt under law, such as U.S. Savings Bonds and Treasury Bills, Notes and Bonds (see Line 15b) - Certain distributions from "New Jersey Qualified Investment Funds" (see Line 15b) - Employer and employee contributions to 401(k) Salary Reduction Plans (but not Federal Thrift Savings Funds) - Direct payments and benefits received under homeless persons assistance programs - Homestead Property Tax Rebates - Income tax refunds (New Jersey, Federal and other jurisdictions) - Welfare - Child Support
+- · Federal Social Security - Railroad Retirement (Tier 1 and Tier 2) - Life insurance proceeds received because of a person's death - Employee's death benefits - Permanent and total disability, including VA benefits - Temporary disability received from the State of New Jersey or as third party sick pay - Worker's Compensation - Gifts and inheritances - Qualifying scholarships or fellowship grants - New Jersey Lottery winnings - Unemployment compensation - Interest and capital gains from: (a) Obligations of the State of New Jersey or any of its political subdivisions; or (b) Direct Federal obligations exempt under law, such as U.S. Savings Bonds and Treasury Bills, Notes and Bonds (see Line 15b) - Certain distributions from "New Jersey Qualified Investment Funds" (see Line 15b) - Employer and employee contributions to 401(k) Salary Reduction Plans (but not Federal Thrift Savings Funds) - Some benefits received from certain employer-provided cafeteria plans (but not salary reduction or premium conversion plans).
+Request Division Technical Bulletin TB-39 - Direct payments and benefits received under homeless persons assistance programs - Homestead Property Tax Rebates - Income tax refunds (New Jersey, Federal and other jurisdictions) - Welfare - Child Support